Cross connections for testers

 Fill out the test form and e-mail it to: email@example.com.

 You can mail also mail the form to the following address:

-Starting in 2021, test submissions can now be submitted through our new online platform.
+Starting October 1, 2021, test submissions can now be submitted through our new online platform.

 In addition to real-time submission of test reports to The City’s database, certified third-party testers will also have the ability to manage their account (registration and certification status), access previously submitted test reports, download accepted reports on behalf of customers, as well as complete equipment calibration.